After a couple of decades of food blogging, I write this post to answer the big questions that still consume me: why do I eat? what does food mean?

 - If I’m eating with other people, I can only truly relax if the food is good.
 If the food is delicious, I’m catapulted into the present… the meal and the people I’m with are the only thing that exist.
 But if the food is bad, I am silent and semi-present – caught-up in wondering where the dish went wrong.
 This is clearly ridiculous¸ but it’s how I am.

 - If I’m moved to write about or photograph anything – it’s food and the people enjoying it.
-Other families have photo albums… my beautiful daughter has three volumes of ‘Essential Ingredients’: a prose record over three decades of every important meal we’ve shared as a family – with photos of the gathering, the food, the ingredients and the recipe.
+Other families have photo albums… my beautiful daughter has four volumes of ‘Essential Ingredients’: a prose record over three decades of every important meal we’ve shared as a family – with photos of the gathering, the food, the ingredients and the recipe.
 Food is captured in these books as a member of our family (at the possible exclusion of human beings).

 - When I cook, if a dish goes wrong, it feels to me like a moral failure.
 I am confused… for hours… sometimes even days.
 This is clearly an overreaction and a waste of energy, but it happens.